lotspaih/lotspaih/README.md

 👋 Hello!
-I'm Mark, a continuously learning [IT generalist](https://en.wikipedia.org/wiki/Information_technology_generalist) with a focus on project management, process automation, and workflow optimization.
+I'm Mark, a continuously learning [IT generalist](https://en.wikipedia.org/wiki/Information_technology_generalist) with a focus on project management, process automation, and system administration.

 :school: I work in K-12 public education as a [systems administrator](https://xkcd.com/705/) where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.